2a) Honeycomb Holstein Model

 Initialize model parameters

 The next step is to initialize our model parameters given the size of our finite lattice.
 To clarify, both the TightBindingModel and ElectronPhononModel types are agnostic to the size of the lattice being simulated, defining the model in a translationally invariant way.
-As SmoQyDQMC.jl supports random disorder in the terms appearing in the Hamiltonian, it is necessary to initialize seperate parameter values for each unit cell in the lattice.
-For instance, we need to initialize a seperate number to represent the on-site energy for each orbital in our finite lattice.
+As SmoQyDQMC.jl supports random disorder in the terms appearing in the Hamiltonian, it is necessary to initialize separate parameter values for each unit cell in the lattice.
+For instance, we need to initialize a separate number to represent the on-site energy for each orbital in our finite lattice.

 # Initialize tight-binding parameters.